-All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
-When you make a purchase using one of our indecently chosen links we’ll a small percentage of the proceeds.
+All of our reviews are based on exhaustive research, industry experience, and whenever possible, hands-on testing.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

 What if this is the first time you’re hearing about RV antifreeze?
 Why is it important and what is it used for?
 And what’s the best one for you and your new rig?

 Let’s take a look at all things antifreeze and get your questions answered!
-But if you just want to skip ahead and see which anti-freeze I think is the best, you can check it out here:
+But if you just want to skip ahead and see which antifreeze I think is the best, you can check it out here:

-What is RV Antifreeze Used For?
+What Is RV Antifreeze Used For?

 If you’re new to RVing or automotives in general, you may not be clear on what antifreeze is good for.
 One may argue that antifreeze is even more important in your RV than in your car.

-RV Antifreeze for Classes A, B, and C Versus Travel Trailers
+RV Antifreeze For Classes A, B, And C Versus Travel Trailers

-Since you now understand the differences between automotive and RV antifreeze, you can probably make an educated guess and say that there isn’t a difference between motorhome antifreeze and travel trailer or fifth wheel antifreeze.
+Since you now understand the differences between automotive and RV antifreeze, you can probably make an educated guess and say that there isn’t a difference between motorhome antifreeze and travel-trailer or fifth-wheel antifreeze.
 This is correct!
 However, don’t Class A, B, and C rigs need antifreeze for their engines?

 Some antifreeze is made specifically for diesel engines as opposed to conventional gas setups.
 Understanding your motorhome and its needs is important, and something that should be fairly easy to figure out.
 So long as you keep the pink stuff (plumbing antifreeze) away from your engine, you should be just fine!

-Types of RV Antifreeze
+Types Of RV Antifreeze

 Perhaps you’ve heard of ethanol in other contexts.
 Surprise, it’s also used in antifreeze!
 The most affordable and readily available type of RV antifreeze out there is ethanol based.

 Ethanol is, you guessed it, alcohol, and if you’ve ever had hard liquor around, you know it doesn’t freeze solid if you keep it in the freezer.
 So you may have already inferred that ethanol, hard liquor’s big brother, can keep your water lines from freezing come winter!
-However, this level of alcohol present makes ethanol based antifreeze extremely flammable.
+However, this level of alcohol present makes ethanol-based antifreeze extremely flammable.

-However, is ethanol based antifreeze safe to consume?
+However, is ethanol-based antifreeze safe to consume?
 This type of antifreeze is not recommended for consumption, and honestly not recommended much in general.
 Despite being the number one base for RV antifreeze, ethanol has a lot of drawbacks.

 The main issue with ethanol antifreeze is its toxicity.
 Your water lines will need to fully purge this product come springtime, and many RV owners report their water tasting funny after the ethanol antifreeze has, in theory, left the water lines.

-Ethanol antifreeze also dries out most rubber seals and other rubber gaskets you may have in your RV, which means you may find yourself replacing these do dads every few years.
-An unfortunate cost and an unnecessary maintenance task, even though you may be saving a few bucks on a bottle of ethanol based antifreeze!
+Ethanol antifreeze also dries out most rubber seals and other rubber gaskets you may have in your RV, which means you may find yourself replacing these do-dads every few years.
+An unfortunate cost and an unnecessary maintenance task, even though you may be saving a few bucks on a bottle of ethanol-based antifreeze!